 On September 25, 2012, the court, in part, granted a joint motion to stay the case, pending a final appellate determination in Leon County, et al. v.
 Expedia, Inc., et al., 1st DCA, Case No. 1DCA 12-2421 (in which the Department is not a party).
+After the Florida Supreme Court issued its ruling in Leon County, et al. v.
+Expedia, Inc., et al., in favor of the online travel companies in Alachua County, et al. v.
+Expedia, Inc., et al., the parties entered into a Joint Stipulation of Dismissal with Prejudice in which Miami-Dade County agreed to withdraw its assessments against the online travel companies and the parties agreed to withdraw their claims and counterclaims in the case.
 Priceline.com, Inc., Travelweb LLC and Lowestfare.com LLC (f/k/a Lowestfare.com Inc.) .v Osceola County and Florida Department of Revenue, 2nd Circuit, Case No. 11-000192.
 The following 2nd Circuit cases have been consolidated with this case:

 Hotels.com L.P. v.
 Osceola County and Florida Department of Revenue, Case No. 11-000196; Hotwire, Inc. v.
 Osceola County and Florida Department of Revenue, Case No. 11-000202; Orbitz, Inc., Orbitz, LLC, Trip Network, Inc., d/b/a Cheaptickets.com and Internetwork Publishing Corp., d/b/a Lodging.com v.
 Osceola County and Florida Department of Revenue, Case No. 11-000205; Expedia, Inc. v.
 Osceola County and Florida Department of Revenue, Case No. 11-000206; and Travelocity.com LP, Travelicity.com, Inc. and Site59.com, LLC v.
-Osceola County and Florida Department of Revenue, Case No. 11-000206; and Florida Department of Revenue, Case No. 11-000208; Expedia, Inc. v.
-Osceola County and Florida Department of Revenue, Case No. 11-000206; and Florida Department of Revenue, Case No. 11-000208; Expedia, Inc. v.
-Osceola County and Florida Department of Revenue, Case No. 12-2040; Hotels.com, L.P. v.
-Osceola County and Florida Department of Revenue, Case No. 12-2043; Hotwire, Inc. v.
+Osceola County and Florida Department of Revenue, Case No. 11-000208; Expedia, Inc. v.
+Osceola County and Florida Department of Revenue, Case No. No. 12-2040; Hotels.com, L.P. v.
+Osceola County and

+Florida Department of Revenue, Case No. 12-2043; Hotwire, Inc. v.
 Osceola County and Florida Department of Revenue, Case No. 12-2041; Orbitz, Inc., Orbitz, LLC, Trip Network, Inc., d/b/a Cheaptickets.com and Internetwork Publishing Corp., d/b/a Lodging.com v.
 Osceola County and Florida Department of Revenue, Case No. 12-2038; Priceline.com, Inc., Travelweb LLC and Lowestfare.com LLC (f/k/a Lowestfare.com Inc.) v.
-Osceola County and Florida Department of Revenue, Case No. 12-2038; Priceline.com, Inc. and Site59.com, LLC v.
+Osceola County and Florida Department of Revenue, Case No. 12-2044; and Travelocity.com L.P., Travelocity.com, Inc. and Site59.com, LLC v.
 Osceola County and Department of Revenue, Case No. 12-2035.

 The facts and claims are similar to the above referenced OTC cases.
 These OTCs are contesting Tourist Development Tax assessments made by Osceola County.
-These cases have been consolidated with the cases against Broward County, discussed above.
+These cases have been consolidated with the cases against Broward County, discussed above, for discovery purposes only.